romkatv/zsh-bench/README.md

 It's not important to benchmark your shell.
 It is important for *me* to benchmark zsh plugins and configs that I publish so that users of my code have fast shell.
 Shell users—or anyone for that matter—prefer fast software over slow whether they are enthusiasts or not.

+### How to fix `playground: command not found: unbuffer` error when trying to run the [playground](https://github.com/romkatv/zsh-bench/blob/master/dbg/playground)?

+`unbuffer` is from `expect` and will need to be installed.

+See [command-not-found](https://command-not-found.com/unbuffer) for instructions on how to install with most package managers.